 So, you’re moving ahead with a new ERP implementation.
-At the same time, you want to get your e-commerce project set up as soon as possible.
+At the same time, you want to get your e-commerce platform set up as soon as possible.

-You’re waiting on the ERP implementation so that you can shift your focus to your e-commerce project to start planning for the future of your business.
-The only downside is that it will take months before you’re up and running with your new ERP system.
+You’re waiting for the ERP implementation so that you can shift your focus to your e-commerce project to start planning for the future of your business.
+The only downside is that your ERP implementation will take months before you’re up and running.

-It’s time to take your car to the garage for a regular inspection.
-Lately you’ve noticed your engine light has come on and your wheels are looking worn down.
-You plan to keep this car and want a reliable and safe vehicle.
-Naturally, you’re going to want the best for your car and your family and have everything checked out at once.
+Naturally, you want the best for your car and your family, so you have everything checked out at once.
 Or are you going to waste time and effort going to the garage on two separate occasions?

 It’s just like having made the investment in an ERP implementation project.
 You know that you’re going to want to start or change your e-commerce site as soon as it’s done.
 So why push off or delay your e-commerce project?
 It’s the perfect time to combine.